 This work has the potential to significantly enhance our understanding of developmental trajectories underlying mental health.

-Co-supervise PhD student Ashley Thompson.
+PhD student Ashley Thompson.
 “Prediction of negative life outcomes in children with ADHD”, since 2018.
+As co-supervisor.

 Course: “Molecular epidemiology”.
 Epidemiology program, Karolinska Institutet.
 2018.